My original probiotic marshmallow recipe with gut healthy gelatin and natural honey are a kid favorite at our house.

 - When marshmallows are whipped, pour into the lined/greased dish and smooth evenly.

-- Let sit at least 4 hours (overnight is better).
+- Let rest at least 4 hours (overnight is better).

 - Flip on to a cutting board and cut with a well oiled pizza cutter or knife.